harryting-yiting/Robothon2023_REAL/README.md

 The hardware system is composed of four primary components:

 * **UR 5e Collaborative Robot**: A six-degree-of-freedom collaborative robot mounted on a fixed table, designed to ensure precise and efficient movement.
-* **RealSense D435 RGBD Camera**: Mounted on the last joint of the robot, this camera supplies crucial RGB information to our system, enabling accurate object recognition and localization.
+* **RealSense D455 RGBD Camera**: Mounted on the last joint of the robot, this camera supplies crucial RGB information to our system, enabling accurate object recognition and localization.
-* **Two-Finger Gripper**: A gripper that is mounted on the final joint of the robot and provides versatile manipulation capabilities.
+* **Parallel Gripper**: A gripper that is mounted on the final joint of the robot and provides versatile manipulation capabilities.
 * **Self-designed End Effector**: A end effector that is design for special purpose of the task.
 It is mounted on the two-finger gripper.